Skip to content

 • Conservation (including planning and risk assessment);

-• Chemical and molecular ecology;
+• Terrestrial and marine organismal ecology;

-• Remote sensing and ecology;
+• Remote sensing applied to ecological impacts and responses;

 • Tools and computational methods to study ecological systems (including AI, informatics and Big Data);